KalebDieterle/Banking-Project/README.md

-A banking program I have made in order to help me practice python and understand objecct-oriented programming along with working files.
+A banking program I have made in order to help me practice python and understand object-oriented programming along with working files.

 All of the user data is stored within the bankingdata.txt file, of which is loaded once the program is launched